rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Network Interface Enumeration
 -----------------------------

 Even when local IP addresses are not exposed, the number of mDNS hostname candidates can still provide a fingerprinting dimension.
 This is in particular the case for network interfaces with limited connectivity that will not generate any server-reflexive or relay candidate.

+Ideally, the number of discoverable server-reflexive candidates will be equal or greater than the number of exposed mDNS hostname candidates.
+An implementation SHOULD make sure to limit the number of mDNS hostname candidates close to the number of discoverable server-reflexive candidates.

-No new information is provided when restricting mDNS hostname candidates to default route only.
+Note that no new information is provided when restricting mDNS hostname candidates to default route only.

 Security Considerations {#security}
 =======================